Gideon-Pan/find_my_house/README.md

   * Time Period:
     * The time period user commutes
   * Commute Time:
-    * The commute time expected to spend from the
+    * The commute time expected to spend every day
   * Transit Mode
     * Supported transits:
 	     1. Taipei Metro system
 	     2. Bus network of Greater Taipei Area
-  * Number of Transfers
-    * The specified number of transfers between different routes or different transits.
   * Maximum Walking Distance
     * The maximum distance commuters willing to walk, including the following:
 	     1. from the apartment to the first transit station
        2. walking distance during transfer
 	     3. from the last transit station to office
   * House Type
-    * Three diffent house type available, including ndependant suite, shared suite and studio
+    * Three diffent house types available, including ndependant suite, shared suite and studio
   * Budget
     * The budget of renting an apartment per month
   * Other Preference
-    * Check boxes for preference such as equipped for cooking, keeping pets and short-term rental
+    * Check boxes for preference such as permission of cooking, keeping pets and short-term rental

 ![Apartment Searching](./public/assets/readme/reachable_area.gif)